Call for IOCS-2019 Breakout Workshop Chairs

 The session Chair will serve as the primary contact and up to two Co-Chairs can also be proposed.
 In the event that more than one proposal is received for the same topic, the Scientific Planning Committee will review the proposals and may recommend either consolidation, or selection of a particular proposal.
 Note: Chairs and Co-Chairs should not have their names on more than one proposal.

-The deadline for proposal submission is 4 October 2018 via the online submission form below.
-All proposals for breakout sessions will be reviewed by the Scientific Planning Committee, and applicants will be notified by 1 December 2018 if their session has been accepted.
+The deadline for proposal submission is 15 November 2018 via the online submission form below.
+All proposals for breakout sessions will be reviewed by the Scientific Planning Committee, and applicants will be notified within 4-6 weeks if their session has been accepted.

 Breakout Session Chair Responsibilities